blond-in-blue/console-prototype/README.md

 Before performing any of the below steps, run `yarn` to install all packages.

-If you haven't already, install Angular CLI with `yarn add @angular/cli`.
+If you haven't already, install Angular CLI with `yarn global add @angular/cli`.

 ## Development server